fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   to load the data in appropriately in the `wye_function`.

 function
-  The function is defined by one or two matlab files which returns a SpinW model of the foreground or foreground and background repectively.
+  The function is defined by one or two matlab files which returns a SpinW model of the foreground or the foreground and background repectively separated by a semicolon.

   The format is again comma seperated key-value pairs, with the matlab files defined by the variable "foreground" and "background" and the remaining pairs defining starting values as in the native parser.

   Examples:

     Only foreground:

     .. code-block:: rst